-If there is one place to call Chiloé cosmopolitan, it's Castro, where all the idiosyncrasies and attractions of Chiloé are nicely packaged in the Big City.
-At times loud and boisterous like some working class towns in Mexico, the capital of the archipelago somehow retains its local Chilote character side by side with a dash of modern development (a new megamall raised all sorts of eyebrows) and comfortable tourism infrastructure.
-Just 85km south of Ancud, it is located in the dead center of the island, making it the main transportation hub and a perfect base for exploring attractions further afield, and sits on a bluff above its sheltered estuary lined with distinctive palafito houses.
+If there is one place in Chiloé you could call cosmopolitan, it's Castro, where all the idiosyncrasies and attractions of Chiloé are nicely packaged in the Big City.
+At times loud and boisterous like some working-class towns in Chile, the capital of the archipelago somehow retains its local Chilote character side by side with a dash of modern development, comfortable tourism infrastructure and a touch of trendiness.
+In recent years, Castro's culinary scene has evolved from fast-food to foodie-frenzy and the city now boasts enough excellent restaurants to be considered a bonafide culinary destination.

 Just 85km south of Ancud, the city sits on a bluff above its sheltered estuary lined with distinctive palafito houses.
 Located in the dead center of the island, it's the main transportation hub and a perfect base for exploring attractions further afield.